-Year-end retrospectives, to me, are integral to anyone working in the music critique and commentary fields.
-Collecting together what recordings "mattered" in the year can be a massive task, and a joyful one.
-I've done this several times, in print professionally, and here at The Blend.
-This time, I've made an attempt to make this list as varied as possible.
+Year-end retrospectives, to me, are integral to anyone working in the music critique and commentary.
+Collecting together what recordings "mattered" in the year can be a massive and joyful job.
+I've done this several times in print and here at The Blend.
+This time, I've attempted to make this list as varied as possible.

-Many will ask why I chose to include certain long players, and exclude others, for me, as it has always been, quality is the determining factor.
-Each album included here is the best 2011 had to offer, and captured my attention.
+Many will ask why I chose to include certain albums and exclude others.
+For me, as it has always been, quality is the determining factor.
+Each album included here is the best 2011 had to offer and captured my attention.
 There were several records I wasn't able to retrieve in time for the deadline of this piece: Blondie (Panic of Girls), Common (The Dreamer/The Believer), Joe (The Good, The Bad, The Sexy), Beverley Knight (Soul U.K.), Mýa (K.I.S.S.), Meshell Ndegeocello (Weather), Seal (Soul 2), and Robin Thicke (Love After War).
 I'll gather the remaining 2011 releases early in 2012.

 2011 Selection #30